 The role of the service provider in an MSM is diminished compared to that in a USM.
 They are now primarily responsible only for maintaining the system’s specification and code base, providing customer support, and (in the federated case) maintaining the infrastructure required to enable federation.

 The real difference between an MSM and a USM is the introduction of administrators, who are in charge of managing their subnets.
 Which precise capabilities and responsibilities this entails will vary from platform to platform.
 However, an almost universal feature is that admins have control over creating and deleting user accounts on their subnet.
 More generally, the role of the admin is to set security policies across their subnet.
-For example, in Wickr Pro (which is a federated MSM), an admin can determine things like:
+For example, in AWS Wickr (which is a federated MSM), an admin can determine things like:

 - Network Segmentation; that is, the admin controls with which accounts any given user is able to communicate.
 For example, the admin can decide which types of users can communicate with other specific types.
 Similarly, the admin decides for each user (type), which other subnets are available via federation.

 - The admin also decides what the permitted minimum and maximum Time-To-Live and Burn-On-Read can be for each user (type).

 - The admin controls the home network’s authentications policy.
 E.g. the admin may opt to integrate an external single-sign-on system.

 - The admin determines how the subnet’s infrastructure should be deployed.
 E.g. for ease of use, the infrastructure can be hosted in the Amazon cloud.
 Alternatively, it can be self-hosted a.k.a.
 “On Prem,” which affords the admin greater control and (potentially) greater security.